DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world3.md

 And as you heard, we're Jeanne's bodyguards, so I think we're going to fight together."

 Which meant front lines.
-Paladin Jeanne took a lead of Resistance vanguard.
+Light Knight Jeanne took a lead of Resistance vanguard.
 It was her style to bear full responsibility.
 And her bodyguards were no other than Kai and Rinne.